August 25, 1945

 USSR: The Japanese garrison on Onekotan Island surrendered to Soviet forces without resistance.

-USN: USS Yorktown (CV-10) carrier aircraft begin providing air cover over Japan.
-USS Chanticleer (ASR-7) salvage divers locate the shipwreck of Akitsushima in Coron Bay at a depth of 108'.
+USS Chanticleer (ASR-7) salvage divers locate the shipwreck of Akitsushima sunk in Coron Bay at a depth of 108'.

-In the morning sixteen PT Boats from Squadron 11 under the command of Lt.
+In the morning, sixteen PT Boats from Squadron 11 under the command of Lt.
 Comdr.
-Theodore R. Stansbury, USNR, got underway for a rendezvous with the commanders of the Japanese forces on Halmahera Island.
+Theodore R. Stansbury, USNR, get underway for a rendezvous with the commanders of the Japanese forces on Halmahera.
 The force included PT 115 under the command of Lt.
 Comdr.
 Theodore R. Stansbury with Maj.
 Gen. Harry H. Johnson, commander U.S. Army 93rd Infantry Division (Colored) and his staff.
-As arranged by radio, the PT Boats rendezvoused with two Japanese barges near Miti Island off northeast Halmahera Island they rendezvoused with two Japanese barges with the Japanese Army General Ishii's chief of staff and operations officer who were instructed to bring their commander the next morning.
+As arranged by radio, the PT Boats rendezvoused with two Japanese barges with Japanese Army General Ishii's chief of staff and operations officer near Miti Island off northeast Halmahera.
+The Japanese were instructed to bring their commander to surender August 26, 1945 on Morotai.

 |